patrickbucher/gopl/syntax.md

 ### Variadic Function

-The last function argument can be variadic:
+The last function argument can be variadic and is a slice of the type defined:

     func sum(s ...int) int {
         var sum int
-        for i := range s{
+        for i := range s {
             sum += s[i]
         }
         return sum